Back in the Day

 We thought ourselves immortal,

-Racing along the bluff-shaded road that followed the river,
+Racing along the bluff-shaded road that

 Foot heavy on the throttle.

-It’s a wonder we didn’t kill ourselves
+It’s a wonder we didn’t kill

 Or someone else.